frederic-perez/AmE-dictionary/data/idioms.md

 __it takes two to tango__ :three::hammer:
 __it wouldn’t do (someone) any harm (to do something)__ It would or may be good, pragmatic, or beneficial for someone (to do something).
 __it’s a dog’s life__ :dart::astonished:
-__it’s all good__ A phrase used to express general approval, unconcern, or disinterest.
+__it’s all good__ :three: A common expression used to indicate that everything is going well or that there’s nothing to worry about.
+It can be used as a response to someone who is concerned about a situation or a problem, to reassure them that things are under control or to acknowledge that everything is fine.
+A phrase used to express general approval, unconcern, or disinterest.
 __it’s not you, it’s me__ _cliché_ You are not the reason our romantic relationship is ending, the problem is with me.
 Typically assumed to be a disingenuous, trite, or patronizing explanation for a romantic breakup, the phrase is often used sarcastically or humorously as a result. _A: “But I thought you were happy with me.
 I don’t want to end things!”
 B: “Oh, sweet Tom, it’s not you, it’s me!
 I’m just not emotionally ready for a committed relationship.”_
 __it’s one of those things__
 __ivory tower__ :two: An imaginary location where aloof academics are said to reside and work. _Why don’t you come out of your ivory tower and see what the world is really like?_